Ruud14/SecurityCamera/README.md

 - You might want to change the `camera_count` to the amount of camera's you're using.
 (The value of `camera_count` can be more but can't be less.)
 - If your host machine's os has a GUI you might want to enable `cv2.imshow("Frame",frame_data)` in the `recv_stream` method.
 - If you want to use this with a django webpage you'd want to get the content of `django_views.py` and add it to your django `views.py`.
 You should also change `from .scripts.Cameras_Receiver import CameraReceiver` in `django_views.py` to `from PATH_TO_YOUR_CAMERASRECEIVERSCRIPT import CameraReceiver`.
+- Just to make sure that you don't have to change the ip's in the code every time your router resets, Reserve the ip addresses of both the host and the Raspberry pi in the settings of your router.
 - Enjoy

 ### _VERSION 2_